-Accommodation Guaranteed on-campus housing Exchange students who wish to stay in the University accommodation must apply online at www.accommodation.auckland.ac.nz .
+Accommodation Guaranteed on-campus housing Study Abroad students who wish to stay in the University accommodation must apply online at www.accommodation.auckland.ac.nz.
 Students are mostly placed in a single room at self-catering and mix-gender accommodation unless they request special arrangement to the office.
-The University of Auckland will guarantee campus housing to all Exchange students as long as they put an application in by the priority deadline (below).
+The University of Auckland will guarantee campus housing to all Study Abroad students as long as they put an application in by the priority deadline (below).
 We suggest that students apply even before they are admitted to our programme.
 Note that the university will still accept applications and attempt to place a student in campus accommodation even after the priority deadline; however, placements cannot be guaranteed and will be made based on availability.
 The deposit of \$750 NZD will need to be paid when students accept the accommodation offer.
 A family room or couple room is excluded from guaranteed housing due to our capacity.
-Confidential references and visa document are not required for Exchange students to apply for accommodation.
-On-campus housing application dates Semester One 2022: Open on 1 August 2021 Close on 15 October 2021 Semester Two 2022: Open on 1 April 2022 Close on 1 May 2022 Off-campus housing Students who do not wish to stay in a University residence are responsible for finding their own accommodation but may seek guidance from our Accommodation Advisory Service or contact the team at advisoryaccom@auckland.ac.nz .
+Confidential references and visa document are not required for Study Abroad students to apply for accommodation.
+On-campus housing application dates Semester One 2022: Open on 1 August 2021 Close on 15 October 2021Semester Two 2022: Open on 1 April 2022 Off-campus housing Students who do not wish to stay in a University residence are responsible for finding their own accommodation but may seek guidance from our Accommodation Advisory Service or contact the team at advisoryaccom@auckland.ac.nz.
 Airport pick-up Airport pick-up is free if you apply for it online at least seven days prior to your arrival in Auckland.
 Information about airport pick-up and a link to the application form are provided in your offer of admission letter.
 For details on the service, please check our website .
+Arrival time Students may arrive in New Zealand any time before orientation, but within the limits of their visa.
+If students have a confirmed place in the University accommodation and plan to arrive earlier than the beginning of the residential agreement period, they should contact the accommodation management team to discuss the possibility of moving in earlier.
+If this is not possible, they will be required to organise their own temporary accommodation.